 Are you looking to involve young people in local event programming?
-Why not chat to Ariel about how she work with your community to train young people in Gaelic, Irish and bilingual stilt performance to enhance local parade and outdoor events.
+Why not chat to Ariel about how she work with your community to train young people in Gaelic and bilingual stilt performance to enhance local festival & seasonal parades and outdoor events?

 "The change I saw in him was quite emotional for me as his mum.
 On the day of the parade I was amazed at how confident and independent he'd become.
 He had no fear and took the whole event in his stride (even if it was on stilts) and loved every minute of it.
 He became a different boy in my eyes... thank you to you for bringing out the confidence that I knew was in there all along."
 PACE Youth Theatre Stilt Performer Parent

 "Last year's parade was just so much fun & by far the best theatre project I've taken part in, I'd be very excited to do it again" PACE Youth Theatre Participant, Paisley Halloween Parade

 "SO MUCH FUN!!!
 Totally brilliant & you were a pleasure to work with too!"
 PACE Youth Theatre, Paisley, Stiltwalking trainee & Halloween Parade Participant

 "I've been very emotional looking back at the photos.
 It was an incredible night.. all the skeletons loved it...
 It was amazing to watch such a quick transformation from a completely terrified young lady to a highly professional and confident performer..
 And in only 5 short sessions.
 It has really boosted her confidence and self belief.
 If she can stilt walk then she can do anything"..."They managed to walk and perform their lines and conquer the Gaelic language too.
 The audience loved them."
 PACE Youth Theatre Parent

 Stiltwalking workshops can also fulfil a range of Health & Wellbeing Outcomes of the Scottish Curriculum for Excellence, such as: